Golden Darkness: Creation and conception

-Having wanted a girl assassin constantly pursuing protagonist Rito Yuuki since the beginning of the To Love Ru, its illustrator Kentaro Yabuki finally initiated the addition of Golden Darkness once the characters and world had stabilized.
+Having wanted a girl assassin constantly pursuing protagonist Rito Yuuki since the beginning of To Love Ru, its illustrator Kentaro Yabuki finally initiated the addition of Golden Darkness once the characters and world had stabilized.
 The result of his discussions with series writer Saki Hasemi and their supervisor was to use a "refined version" of Eve from Yabuki's previous series Black Cat (2000–2004).
 This was because of three reasons; it would be a nice surprise to readers of Yabuki's previous work, he had always wanted to have a character cross over between works, and he could utilize Eve's ability to turn her body into a weapon.
 When Hasemi initially planned to give Golden Darkness a childish way of speaking like Eve, Yabuki asked him to change it and personally added lines that negate the concept of To Love Ru, like "I despise perversion." (えっちぃのは嫌いです。, Etchī no wa Kirai Desu.)
 Golden Darkness and Eve are both voiced by the same actress in the anime adaptations of their respective manga series, Misato Fukuen.
 In one chapter of To Love Ru, Golden Darkness tries on a black dress similar to the one that Eve wears in the final chapters of Black Cat.

 Hasemi had wanted Golden Darkness to have a twin sister, one being dark and one nice, but it was put aside and the characters Nana Astar Deviluke and Momo Belia Deviluke eventually inherited the concept.
 Because of the character's Eve connection, Yabuki revealed that he and Hasemi were "more restrained" with the sexual situations in Golden Darkness's debut volume, but said that he can not give her special treatment the next time she appears.
 At the end of To Love Ru, Uchida, Hasemi and Yabuki's editor, suggested Golden Darkness was one of the characters who had changed the most in the series, with Yabuki agreeing stating that she "mellowed out".
 However, Hasemi said that he believed her character development was on par with how they had initially estimated.
 In the final volume of To Love Ru Darkness, Yabuki stated that one of the reasons for ending the sequel series was because they had finished telling everything there is to say about "the Darkness arc of Momo and Yami as we originally planned it".